pimoroni/breakout-garden/README.md

 We've created a handy script to get you started:

 1. Plug in all of your Breakout Garden-compatible breakouts
+2. Run `wget https://github.com/pimoroni/breakout-garden/archive/master.zip` to download software.
+3. Run `unzip master.zip` to unzip the software.
+4. Run `cd breakout-garden-master` to enter code folder.
-2. Run `sudo ./install.sh`
+5. Run `sudo ./install.sh`
-3. Step through the install process
+6. Step through the install process
-4. Enjoy!
+7. Enjoy!

 ## Examples